openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     the upgrade to cluster.
 Also the logs of the upgrade are saved on the pod.

+    UpgradeJob is idempotent, in the sense it will start execution from the point where it left off and finish the job.
+If the UpgradeJob is executed on an already upgraded resource, it will return success.

     Note: This replaces the script based upgrades from OpenEBS 1.0.
     Sample Kubernetes YAMLs for upgrading various resources can be found [here](../../../../k8s/upgrades/1.0.0-1.1.0/).